 How many hours per week will I get paid?

-This is a temporary internship program for eight weeks and is not a permanent job with SEIU.
+This is a temporary fellowship program for eight weeks and is not a permanent job with SEIU.
 You are assigned to work 40 hours per week, however the “work week” may include a weekend day.
 You will get two paid breaks (30 minutes) a day.

 Will meals be provided?